Call for Proposals: National Conference on Correctional Health Care

 The NCCHC education committee will review all submissions.
 Decisions are based on the following criteria:

-- Content must be accurate and relevant to health care provided in correctional settings.
+Content must be relevant to mental health care provided in correctional settings.

 - The presentation must not show preference for one product or service over another unless there is a clear scientific or objective basis to do so, or unless the presentation allows for a fair discussion of alternatives.